parasaurolophus/node-red-zwave-js-example/README.md

 # Z-Wave in Node-RED Using _node-red-contrib-zwave-js_

-[Note: all links on this page were working as of December 15, 2023.]
+> _All links on this page were working as of December 15, 2023._

 ![flow](flow-screenshot.png)